Location: Charlotte, North Carolina

 Topic: Sustainability, Efficiency, Cost-Saving, Optimal Comfort,

 Faced with the need for additional cooling capacity, high energy costs, and an aging infrastructure, Bank of America Stadium, home of the Carolina Panthers, was also challenged by a short off-season.
-With events already scheduled and tickets sold, it was critical that needed upgrades adhere to strict deadlines in order to provide comfort for stadium guests, and alleviate the inconvenience and financial burden of cancellations.
-In addition, the stadium had the added challenge of needing to maintain 1,000 tons of cooling throughout construction in order to keep onsite football players and administrative personnel comfortable.
+With events already scheduled and tickets sold, it was critical that necessary upgrades adhere to strict deadlines to provide comfort for stadium guests and alleviate the inconvenience and financial burden of cancellations.
+In addition, the stadium had the added challenge of needing to maintain 1,000 tons of cooling throughout construction to keep onsite football players and administrative personnel comfortable.

 “After one of our summer renovations, we realized that our chiller capacity was no longer capable of carrying the building,” said Matthew Getz, Facilities Manager, Carolina Panthers.
 “Our plant was undersized, reliability was an issue, and our 20-year-old original equipment was using a lot of energy.”

 “About 30 minutes prior to kick-off, fans arrive and put a huge load on the plant.
 On hot days during early-season games, the chillers would try to maintain temperature, but couldn’t keep up,” said Shane Walden, Mechanical Systems Manager, Carolina Panthers.
 “We’d have to bring in a 500-ton rental chiller for supplemental cooling to get us through.”